Finish Node.js scraper

 Continue learning how to create a web scraper with Node.js and Cheerio.
 Learn how to parse HTML and print the results of the data your scraper has collected.

-In the first part of the Node.js tutorial we downloaded the HTML of our tutorial e-commerce site and parsed it with Cheerio.
-Now, we will replicate the collection logic from the Collecting Data with DevTools lessons and finish our scraper.
+In the first part of the Node.js tutorial we downloaded the HTML of our Warehouse store and parsed it with Cheerio.
+Now, we will replicate the extraction logic from the Extracting Data with DevTools lessons and finish our scraper.

 Querying data with Cheerio

-To get all the elements with that CSS selector using Cheerio, we call the $
+To get all the elements with that class using Cheerio, we call the $ function with the appropriate CSS selector.
+Same as we would with the document.querySelectorAll() function.

 // main.js